japandan/lightsail_wp/README.md

 4. At this point, run 2_iredmail.sh which will install the nginx webserver as well as postfix, dovecot, and SOGo email programs.
 The password saved in /root/MySQLPassword will be used for iredmail.
 Run mysql_secure_installation to set the MySQL root password.
    <pre>
    bash /root/lightsail_wp/2_iredmail.sh
-   #
-   # If you want to start restoring the old email accounts, run the following to retrieve all the backups.
-   # _RestoreBackups.sh
-   #
-   The following will copy the backup file for email into /var/vmail cd /root tar -xvzf /root/restore/iredmail.2021-10-19.tar.gz -C /
    </pre>

 5. Run the script 3_addssl.sh to install certbot and the free ssl Let's Encrypt certificates.
 Test by going to https://datos.asia with a web browser.
 BEFORE RUNNING, CHECK SOGo.
 I think this breaks SOGo login screen.
 The 4_aws_ses_postfix.sh script requires an AWS SES username and password.